moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/js-questions.md

 The answer is never or almost never or if all options are exhausted.

 #### What is Recursion ?
-Recursion is when a function call it self until it doesn't.
+Recursion in JavaScript is, simply put, the ability to call a function from within itself.